WorkJam, a digital workplace for frontline workers, raises $35M

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-WorkJam, a platform that companies such as Kroger, Shell, and Target use to engage with frontline workers, has raised $35 million in a round of funding from Silver Lake Waterman.
+WorkJam, a platform companies like Kroger, Shell, and Target use to engage with frontline workers, has raised $35 million in a round of funding from Silver Lake Waterman.

-Founded out of Canada in 2014, WorkJam serves as a communication conduit for headquarters to liaise with those working out in the field, from health care professionals and manufacturing personnel to grocery delivery drivers and anyone not tethered to a physical desk.
+Founded out of Canada in 2014, WorkJam serves as a communication conduit that allows headquarters to liaise with those working out in the field, from health care professionals and manufacturing personnel to grocery delivery drivers and anyone not tethered to a physical desk.

 Modular

-The WorkJam platform constitutes various “modules” that businesses can pick and choose from depending on their needs, including managing shifts and tasks; clocking in and out; training; surveying and polling; messaging; and more — all from a single app.
+The WorkJam platform constitutes various “modules” that businesses can pick and choose from, depending on their needs, including managing shifts and tasks; clocking in and out; training; surveying and polling; messaging; and more — all from a single app.

-At its core, WorkJam is setting out to improve “productivity and employee retention,” WorkJam’s CEO Steven Kramer told VentureBeat.
+At its core, WorkJam is setting out to improve “productivity and employee retention,” WorkJam CEO Steven Kramer told VentureBeat.
 “WorkJam enables companies to use the labor they have more efficiently,” he said.
-“When frontline employees feel more connected to and heard by their employer it fosters engagement.
-When employees feel like they have opportunities to find extra shifts, take training to increase their skill set and value, be recognized for good work — all of these things add up to a more engaged employee that is more motivated and satisfied with their work.”
+“When frontline employees feel more connected to and heard by their employer, it fosters engagement.
+When employees feel like they have opportunities to find extra shifts, take training to increase their skillset and value, be recognized for good work — all of these things add up to a more engaged employee that is more motivated and satisfied with their work.”

-For example, with the WorkJam Task Management module, companies can broadcast and assign daily tasks directly to frontline employees with the necessary skills for those tasks.
-And through its Open Shift Marketplace module, they can communicate all their available shifts to their frontline workforce — this includes open shifts at nearby locations.
+For example, with the WorkJam Task Management module, companies can broadcast and assign daily tasks directly to frontline employees with the skills necessary for those tasks.
+And through its Open Shift Marketplace module, they can communicate all their available shifts to their frontline workforce — including open shifts at nearby locations.
 “This enables powerful increases in labor utilization efficiencies,” Kramer added.

 The Montréal-based company also recently launched WorkJam Everywhere, allowing companies to integrate WorkJam’s various components into third-party platforms through APIs.
-This means that companies can plug an individual WorkJam module — for example, timesheets or scheduling — directly into Microsoft Teams.
+This means companies can plug an individual WorkJam module — for example, timesheets or scheduling — directly into Microsoft Teams.

-This effectively means that WorkJam has decoupled WorkJam’s back-end from its front-end, in what WorkJam CEO Steven Kramer said was akin to “omni-channel and headless commerce,” but for human capital.
+This effectively means WorkJam has decoupled its backend from its front-end, in what Kramer said was akin to “omni-channel and headless commerce,” but for human capital.

 “By embedding WorkJam functionality into existing systems, businesses get the operational benefits WorkJam customers have enjoyed for years with limited change in management,” Kramer said.
 “Prior to developing WorkJam Everywhere, customers could only use WorkJam’s platform to deliver WorkJam’s functionality — now they have a choice as to how they want to deliver it.”

-This level of flexibility means that global companies can deploy WorkJam in different ways, depending on the workflows of their regional offices.
+This level of flexibility means global companies can deploy WorkJam in different ways, depending on the workflows of their regional offices.
 So one department might use WorkJam inside Teams, while another unit that doesn’t use Teams can just use the WorkJam platform directly.
-Similarly, a company might wish to embed WorkJam in other platforms such as Salesforce, SharePoint, Blue Yonder, or even their own home-baked systems.
+Similarly, a company might wish to embed WorkJam in other platforms, such as Salesforce, SharePoint, Blue Yonder, or even their own home-baked systems.

 Working capital